Home : Commands : The U.S. Army Aviation Brigade

 JTF-NCR/USAMDW

-The Army Aviation Brigade (TAAB) plans, coordinates, and executes aviation operations, to include regional and worldwide priority air transport for the Army’s senior leadership, selected DoD officials, and Combatant Commanders.
-Executes airfield operations at Davison Army Airfield, and provides Air Traffic Services support to the Pentagon helipad.
-As directed, employs rotary wing aviation and engineer technical rescue assets to support designated contingency operations.
+The U.S. Army Aviation Brigade (TAAB) plans, coordinates, and executes aviation operations for the U.S. Army Military District of Washington (USAMDW), to include regional and worldwide priority air transport for the Army’s senior leadership, selected DoD Officials, and Combatant Commanders.
+TAAB executes airfield operations at Davison Army Airfield (DAAF) and provides Air Traffic Services support to the Pentagon helipad.
+As directed by the Joint Task Force–National Capital Region (JTF–NCR), TAAB employs rotary wing aviation and engineer technical rescue assets to support designated contingency operations within the National Capital Region.

 TAAB HISTORY

 The Army Aviation Brigade’s colors were uncased Dec.
-9, 2005, and presented to the brigade-level aviation command by the commander of the Joint Force Headquarters National Capital Region and U.S. Army Military District of Washington.
-The 12th Aviation Battalion, located at Davison Army Airfield, Fort Belvoir, Va., provides a fleet of helicopters for civilian and senior military leaders for transport and provides operational airlift for such tactical units as the Military District of Washington’s 3rd U.S. Infantry Regiment (The Old Guard) and the 12th’s own technical rescue unit, the 911th Engineer Company.
-The United States Army Priority Air Transport Command (USAPAT), headquartered at Andrews, operates from there as well as Ramstein Air Force Base in Germany and Hickam Air Force Base in Hawaii.
+9, 2005, and presented to the brigade-level aviation command by the commanding general of Joint Force Headquarters National Capital Region (now called Joint Task Force-National Capital Region) and U.S. Army Military District of Washington .
+The 12th Aviation Battalion, located at Davison Army Airfield, Fort Belvoir, Va., provides a fleet of helicopters for civilian and senior military leaders for transport and provides operational airlift for such tactical units as the Military District of Washington’s 3rd U.S. Infantry Regiment (The Old Guard) and the 12th’s own technical rescue unit, the 911th Technical Rescue Engineer Company.
+The United States Army Priority Air Transport Command (USAPAT), headquartered at Andrews Air Force Base (now Joint Base Andrews), operates from there as well as Ramstein Air Force Base in Germany and Hickam Air Force Base in Hawaii.
 Its mission is to provide long-range executive airlift around the world.

 The Army’s decision to assign USAPAT to MDW came from the Office of the Administrative Assistant, Headquarters Department of the Army.
 Twelve years earlier, MDW had both fixed and rotary wing operations located at Davison Army Airfield, but reorganization placed the fixed wing assets with those of the National Guard, creating Operational Support Airlift Command in 1994.
 It in turn was under the Operational Support Airlift Agency.
 General Orders No. 2, dated Feb.
 25, 2004, moving USAPAT from OSAC to the U.S. Army Services and Operations Agency, Office of the Administrative Assistant, HQDA.